Bill Renna

-William Beneditto Renna (October 14, 1924 – June 19, 2014) was an outfielder in Major League Baseball, playing mainly as a right fielder for four teams in part of five seasons spanning 1953–1959.
+William Beneditto Renna (October 14, 1924 – June 19, 2014) was an American outfielder in Major League Baseball, playing mainly as a right fielder for four teams in part of five seasons spanning 1953–1959.
 Listed at 6 ft 3 in, 218 lb, Renna batted and threw right-handed.
 Nicknamed "Big Bill", he was one of the first of several Santa Clara University graduates to reach the Major League level.

 Born in Hanford, California, Renna was the son of William and Christina Renna.
 He graduated from Hanford Union High School in 1942, and attended University of San Francisco before joining the U.S. Marine Corps and serving in the South Pacific during World War II.

 After discharge, Renna attended Menlo College before transferring to SCU in 1947, where he was an outstanding athlete while playing baseball, basketball and football.
 Renna played in the East–West Shrine Game in 1949 and was selected for the All-American team that year.

 Bill's first year in pro baseball was with the 1949 Twin Falls Cowboys.
 Bill's manager with that team, Charlie Metro, had this to say about him: "Bill Renna was a big football player at Santa Clara who the Yankees signed and sent to Twin Falls his first year.
 He hit like heck up there, and they called him 'Bull,' because he was a big guy.
 He was a delight to have on the team....
 I had difficulty with the college players.
 They had their minds set on the way they wanted to play.
 Not all of them were problems though.
 Bill Renna, from Santa Clara College, was great, one of the finest players I had enjoyed handling."

 Renna entered the majors in 1953 with the New York Yankees, playing one season for them before joining the Philadelphia Athletics (1954), Kansas City Athletics (1955–1956) and Boston Red Sox (1958–1959).